edward-lemonade/ChessClaw/README.md

 hot keys such as w/s for changing theta ratio, [] for minLen etc. Press **space** to capture the frame and start cropping images for each cell.
 Repeat until **q** is pressed.

+Press **f** to switch playing as while or black.

+The program will display the detected FEN string.
+Press **space** again to accept the detected FEN and show the best move in the next detecting screen.

 ![Canny Edge Sample][2] ![hugh_line][3] ![K-Means Gird][4]